westerveltco/django-email-relay/README.md

 ghcr.io/westerveltco/django-email-relay
 ```

-It can be run anyway you would normally run a Docker container, for instance through the CLI:
+It can be run any way you would normally run a Docker container, for instance, through the CLI:

 ```shell
 docker run -d \